radiantmythx/codex-arpg/README.md

 # Codex ARPG Setup

 This repository contains a simple Godot 4 project configured for a modular action RPG.
-It demonstrates basic WASD movement and a right-click melee attack with area feedback.
+It demonstrates basic WASD movement and a right-click melee attack that rotates toward the cursor with area feedback.

 ## Scenes
 - `scenes/Player.tscn` – CharacterBody3D with a camera and `player.gd` script.